Sunday, 11 June 2006

 Duration 3 hours 55 minutes

 Ascent 118 m, descent 112 m

 Map 37 of the TOP 100 blue series (now superseded)

 We began in leisurely fashion with a coffee at the camping snack bar, then handed back our gate keys and made off to the exit at the bottom, which leads out directly to the Voie Verte.
 Unfortunately it was still locked from the night before, but a merciful Dutchman nearby saw us trying to heave ourselves over and let us use his key.

-As we trudged along, it became clear that we should not have tarried at the snack bar – it was sweltering hot already, and the shade on the Voie Verte was patchy.
+As we trudged along, it became clear that we should not have spent so much time at the snack bar – it was sweltering hot already, and the shade on the Voie Verte was patchy.

 Being long-established, these old railway lines are often in a tunnel of trees, but this one was in more of a wide canyon, only shady early or late in the day.

 After an hour or so we came to the defunct station of Saint-Gengoux-le-National, the town itself being a kilometre away, but worth the deviation.

 We found a prosperous, self-contained little place on a steep slope with a river below.
 A maze of cobbled lanes crowded around the handsome Romanesque church, which was peculiar in having an enclosed wooden walkway between steeple and bell-tower.